-The program is a 3 stage procedure for new sponsors;
+The 457 visa program is a 3 stage procedure for new employer sponsors;

-- Firstly the company must be approved as a Standard Business Sponsor (SBS) by showing that it is lawfully operating, has the capacity to sponsor and that it meets critical criteria including a commitment towards training local staff including a 1% of payroll spend requirement per year (see training benchmarks);
+- First stage: the employer must be approved as a Standard Business Sponsor (SBS) by showing that it is lawfully operating, has the capacity to sponsor and that it meets critical criteria including an obligation to train local staff including a 1% of payroll spend requirement per year (see training benchmarks below);

-- Secondly the employer must nominate the ANZSCO position (unlimited) from the new Consolidated Skilled Occupation List (CSOL)- Schedule 1 & 2, the nominee, pay market salary, and identify skills and responsibilities of the position; and
+- Second stage: the employer must nominate the ANZSCO position from the new 457 skills list: Consolidated Skilled Occupation List (CSOL)- Schedule 1 & 2, the actual 457 position nominee, they must pay ‘market’ salary (which can be no less than the TSMIT -see below), and must identify skills and responsibilities of the position; and

 After SBS approval

-Once a company has been approved to sponsor, it can nominate new candidates for the life of its sponsorship – usually 3 years.
-After successful approval of the sponsorship, the usual procedure is; nomination of position and visa approval (normally processed together) for visa periods up to 4 years, unless the nominee already has a 457 visa.
+After approval of the sponsorship, the usual procedure is; nomination of position and visa approval for visa periods up to 4 years, unless the nominee already has a 457 visa.
 If so, only a nomination will be required for the balance of the existing 457 visa.

 1 July 2013 changes to the 457 temporary skilled worker program

 There were many changes made both on and after 1 July 2013 including the introduction of Labour Market Testing (LMT) which commenced in November 2013 (See my 457 visa blog on LMT) and a a further 15% increase of visa application fees.

 Other changes included make the training benchmarks a sponsorship obilgation and not just a commitment, the ‘genuine position” test, having to nominate a set number of positions prior to approval, skill assessment for generalist occupations, changes to English testing, restrictive rules for start up companies and changes to the registration and licensing requirements, to name a few.